 Jackie Whisman

-Jackie Whisman is chief development officer at the Information Technology and Innovation Foundation (ITIF).
-In this role, she is responsible for building and coordinating ITIF’s relationships with stakeholders in industry, government, and the non-profit sector.
+Jackie Whisman is Chief Development Officer at the Information Technology and Innovation Foundation (ITIF), where she leads the organization’s engagement strategy with partners across industry, government, and the nonprofit sector.
 She also co-hosts ITIF's podcast, Innovation Files, alongside ITIF President Rob Atkinson.

-Whisman joined ITIF in 2014 after more than a decade of experience in federal, state, and local government; political campaigns; and the private sector.
+Whisman joined ITIF in 2014, bringing more than a decade of experience spanning government, public affairs, and the private sector.

 Recent Publications